tane123/COSC349-ASSN-1/README.md

 * This can be accessed by using this URL: [Note Taker 500](http://3.26.26.212/index.html)
 * Its a simple as signing up, logging in and up adding a note.
 Here is a video that shows the proccess:
-* Or use the defualt username and pin
+* Or use the default username and pin
 * Username: ```admin```
 * Pin: ```1234```